 A legal religion can never lead souls to Christ; for it is an unhappy, Christ-less religion.
 Fasting or prayer that is activated by a self-justifying spirit is an abomination in the sight of God.
 The earnest assembly for worship, the round of religious rituals, the external humiliation, and the impressive sacrifice, announce that the doer of these things esteems himself as righteous, and as eligible for a heavenly place; but it is all a deception for he feels empty.
 For man’s works can never secure salvation (Romans 11:6; Ephesians 2:8-9).

-To them it is said, “I have somewhat against thee, because thou hast left thy first love.
+To them the Lord gives the cure to emptiness, “I have somewhat against thee, because thou hast left thy first love.
 Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of his place, except thou repent” (Revelation 2:4, 5)

 In His service,